-If combine is delivered with the tongue in the transport (center hitch) position, it must be repositioned to (left hitch) position for field use (see figure 6) to reposition tongue:
+If 4-row combine is delivered with the tongue in the transport (center hitch) position, it must be repositioned to (left hitch) position for field use (see figure 6) to reposition tongue:

 - (a) Raise header with tongue jack until all pickup springs clear the ground.
-Place wood blocks or other support under each skid shoe of the header. - (b) Remove stop pin and pivot the tongue to the operation position and re-insert the stop pin. - (c) Raise the header with the tongue jack and remove the support blocks. - (d) For tongues with hydraulic tongue option, remove stop pin and activate cylinder.
+Place wood blocks or other support under each skid shoe of the header. - (b) Lower header onto supports and raise jack until it is clear of the ground. - (c) Remove stop pin and pivot tongue to the operation position (all the way to the left) and reinsert the stop pin, or for tongues with hydraulic tongue option, remove stop pin and activate cylinder. - (d) Raise the header with the tongue jack and remove the support blocks.